 Conventional pulse oximetry uses the standard red over infrared algorithm to provide SpO2, while Masimo SET® uses that conventional algorithm but has added four other algorithms that all run in parallel.
 These algorithms allow the distinction between arterial and venous signal during motion and low perfusion by identifying and isolating the non-arterial and venous noise SpO2 (left peak shown in blue) from the true arterial SpO2 components (right peak shown in red) in the signal.
 The plot peak on the right is then chosen as the SpO2 value, since the physiologically higher SpO2 value within the measuring site will be arterial signal.

-In this hospital-based study, investigators measured SpO2 in 10 subjects during motion and low perfusion conditions and calculated the false alarm rate during 120 full oxygenation events (specificity) and true alarm rate during 40 de-oxygenated events (sensitivity).2
+* Results shown are calculated by combining sensitivity and specificity outcomes of machine-generated and volunteer-generated motion.
+Investigators measured SpO2 in 10 subjects during motion and low perfusion conditions and calculated the false alarm rate (specificity) and true alarm rates (sensitivity).

-This study measured missed true desaturation events out of 75 true events on 5 children undergoing evaluation for sleep-disordered breathing.
+Researchers measured missed true desaturation events out of 75 true events in this study on 5 children undergoing evaluation for sleep-disordered breathing.